frankiezafe/FlatMapper/README.md

 All these addons are installable via the standard procedure: *Tools* > *Add tool...* in the IDE interface.

-To run the puredata sketch, you have to install:
+To run the puredata patch, you have to install:

 * [pureadata](http://puredata.info/);
 * [mrpeach](https://github.com/reduzent/pd-mrpeach) - enable Open Sound Control functionalities.